You can direct most complaints related to travel to:

-The nature of your complaint determines the agency you should contact:
+The kind of complaint you have determines the agency you should contact.

 - Service or Discrimination - First attempt to resolve your complaint with the airline.
-If the airline fails to satisfy the complaint, file a complaint with the U.S. Department of Transportation (DOT).
+If the airline doesn't fix the problem, file a complaint with the U.S. Department of Transportation (DOT).